Next Training Session - Tuesday 28 May 13

 Shotokan Karate came to Britain in the 1960's and is a Japanese unarmed defence system, only used to defend yourself when being attacked.
 Clubs soon opened up all over the country, and has continued to be popular form of fitness and self development.

-Chief instructor at Bristol is Sensei Ed Starks, 3rd Dan.
+Chief instructor at Bristol was Sensei Ed Starks, 3rd Dan, until his death from cancer in November 2013.
 Ed started shotokan training in 1974, at the Bristol Shotokan Karate Club based in Totterdown YMCA , training under Sensei Bill Winfield.
 Ed originally joined for self defence reasons but soon found that there was a lot more involved.
 Obtaining a high level of fitness, speed and confidence appealed to Ed, he enjoyed sparring (kumite) and kata (which is where you practice set moves with imaginary opponents).

 We are affiliated to the KUGB, who are an association consisting of over 400 clubs, all of which practice Shotokan Karate.
 We have regular gradings in Bristol from Sensei Bob Poynton (7th dan) of the KUGB.